Fire Destroys New Jersey Apartment Complex

 Neighbors could only watch as crews doused the remaining hot spots.

-“They probably put it out like four or five times and it just kept coming back,” said Doug Reid.
+“They probably put it out like four or five times and it just kept coming back,” Reed said.

 “It was so much smoke.
 It was just black.
 Like, it was crazy,” said Bri Smith.